getong/flutter_rust_bridge_tutorial/src/overview/iota-libraries/library-versions.md

 >
 > TIP-0025 is labeled as _Stardust_, and it is associated with the Core REST API that involves API calls using `api/v2`.
 These requests are utilized in versions 2.x.y.

-## Versions used for "full-featured" app
+## Versions used for "full-featured" app - based on the deprecated libraries iota.rs and wallet.rs

 The second question (see above) is more complex.
 It primarily revolves around determining which third-party libraries are used by the IOTA libraries and what dependencies are employed by those libraries, and so on.